ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-getters/index.md

 ## Field

 The Column Definition `field` property maps values from the row data object to the Column's Cells.

-Dot notation can be used for embedded objects.
+Dot notation (e.g. `medals.gold`) is supported for embedded objects.
+Suppress dot notation with the grid propery `suppressFieldDotNotation=true` if the data has dots in the field names.

 <snippet spaceBetweenProperties="true">
 const gridOptions = {